 Phones - I still like the "separation of work and life" so I carry two phones.

-Samsung S23 Ultra - Yes!
-A current phone!
-This was a great deal from T-Mobile but I haven't worked it into my lineup yet, so it's a glorified mini-tablet/gaming phone at home.
-I'm a sucker for styluses (stylii?) as you'll see in my other daily-driver devices.
-I don't love the idea of carrying around two giant phones (a total of three 6.8" screens!), so ideally, this will replace my venerable LG V60.
+Samsung S23 Ultra - I'm a sucker for styluses (stylii?) as you'll see in my other daily-driver devices.
+I don't love the idea of carrying around two giant phones (a total of three 6.8" screens!), but since my venerable LG V60 has been retired, now I just carry two large-screened phones...

 Samsung Galaxy Tab S8 Ultra - This beast of a tablet is a bit of an indulgence for sure, but nothing beats 14.6" of OLED in a razor-thin form-factor!
 Great for consuming content and drawing in Clip Studio Paint, it's never been easier to carry around a powerful device with such a beautiful display.